mefengl/what-i-read/README.md

 https://dynomight.net/scaling/ , An article supporting the above viewpoint believes that the progress of AI mainly comes from algorithms

 https://lethain.com/forty-year-career/ , think my career in 40 years, why not

+https://albertcory50.substack.com/p/reasons-why-software-patents-should , if familiar with FSF, then should not be suprised by this article